oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Authorization Server verifies the OTP and returns an Authorization Code.
 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues an Access Token with the updated `acr` value along with the Refresh Token.
-* The Client presents the Access Token to the Resources Server, which verifies that the `acr` value meets its requirements before granting access to the prtoected resource.
+* The Client presents the Access Token to the Resources Server, which verifies that the `acr` value meets its requirements before granting access to the protected resource.

 ## Registration
 This example describes how to use the mechanisms defined in this draft to create a complete user registration flow starting with an email address.
 In this example, it is the Authorization Server's policy to allow these challenges to be sent to email and phone number that were previously unrecognized, and creating the user account on the fly.